karttur/soilmoisture-africa/_posts/2019/2019-01-26-grace-trmm-vwb-crosscorr-methods.markdown

 ---
 <script src="https://karttur.github.io/common/assets/js/karttur/togglediv.js"></script>

-This post outlines a process chain for comparing the variations between rainfall and Vertical Water Balance on the one hand and the Earth´s land water content on the other.
+This post outlines a process chain for comparing the variations between rainfall and Vertical Water Balance (VWB) on the one hand and the Earth´s land water content on the other.
 The results are presented in the [next](../grace-results/) post.

 # Prerequisites

 To follow the processing steps in this post you must set up a [Spatial Data Integrated Development Environment (SPIDE)](https://karttur.github.io/setup-ide/), download and install [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine/blog/blog-import-project-eclipse/) from Github.
-You must also have processing of [Tropical Rainfall Measurement Mission (TRMM) rainfall](../trmm-method), the [VWB](../vwb-method), and the [equivalent water depth from the Gravity Recovery and Climate Experiment (GRACE)](../grace-method), as described in earlier posts of this project.
+You must also have completed the processing of [Tropical Rainfall Measurement Mission (TRMM) rainfall](../trmm-methods), the [VWB](../vwb-methods), and the [equivalent water depth from the Gravity Recovery and Climate Experiment (GRACE)](../grace-methods), as described in earlier posts of this project.

 # Drivers of Earth's water storage

 In the water cycle, precipitation is the ultimate source for the water content in land areas.
-Not all precipitation that falls contributes towards filling the Earth's Water content.
+Not all precipitation that falls contributes towards filling the Earth's water content.
 A fraction of the precipitated water is directly transferred back to the atmosphere by evapotranspiration.
 Theoretically the Vertical Water Balance (VWB) should thus be a better predictor for the variations in the equivalent water pillar depth compared to gross precipitation.

 In this section, the correlation between precipitation and VWB as drivers (masters) and the equivalent water pillar as a slave is tested using graphics and local (per cell) cross correlation.
 The correlations ignore the redistribution of water over land from upstream to downstream.